jcolag/entropy-arbitrage/2025-06-12-interface.md

 This gives us some idea of how actual mourning works, at least on Earth.
 And it emphasizes the strained family relations, given that you'd think that La Forge would have mentioned a sister long before now, especially with the introduction of his "work-sister" in [*Identity Crisis*]({% post_url 2024-03-07-identity-crisis %}).

-By the way, you might recognize Dr. La Forge as [Ben Vereen](https://en.wikipedia.org/wiki/Ben_Vereen), who...look, honestly, I could give you a long list of places where you might have seen him, but I've enjoyed so much of his work that I worry that such a list might overwhelm the post.
+By the way, you might recognize Dr. La Forge as {% wiki Ben_Vereen|Ben Vereen|en %}, who...look, honestly, I could give you a long list of places where you might have seen him, but I've enjoyed so much of his work that I worry that such a list might overwhelm the post.
 Instead, I'll mention that, when accused of sexual harassment about seven years ago, he apologized, emphasizing the harm that his conduct did and the irrelevance of his intentions, meaning that I don't need to try to dance around my appreciation.

 That said, not that I object to spending money on him, but why even hire Ben Vereen, if you only have this nothing role for him...?